How to Prevent Candidate Drop-offs

 Application times

-If you choose to advertise your open role and rely on active candidates approaching you, your application time can be a big factor in people dropping off your application process even before their candidates.
-The majority (73%) of applicants abandon job applications if they take longer than 15 minutes, according to Hays.
+Choose to advertise your open role and rely on active candidates approaching you.
+Your application time can be a big factor in people dropping off your application process even before their candidates.
+According to Hays, the majority (73%) of applicants abandon job applications if they take longer than 15 minutes.

-Long job applications with lots of questions may be beneficial to HR (so they can sift the right people out); however, the initial application should only take 5-8 minutes to complete.
-If it’s optimised correctly, this should still provide enough information to filter and progress to the next stage.
+Long job applications with lots of questions may benefit HR (so they can sift the right people out); however, the initial application should only take 5-8 minutes to complete.
+If optimised correctly, this should still provide enough information to filter and progress to the next stage.

 Recruitment Process Time

-Perhaps the most common reason for candidates to drop out of the recruitment process is time.
-Oakstone often talks about how “time kills all deals”, and it’s true.
-Similarly, to the downside of the long application process, long recruitment processes can make candidates lose interest resulting in companies having to start their recruitment processes all over again.
+Perhaps the most common reason candidates drop out of the recruitment process is time.
+Oakstone often talks about how “time kills all deals,” and it’s true.
+Similarly to the downside of the long application process, long recruitment processes can make candidates lose interest, resulting in companies having to start their recruitment processes all over again.

 Ask yourself whether the number of interviews and meetings in your recruitment process is necessary.
-Unnecessary meetings and interviews make your recruitment process tedious and make hiring managers look like they’re not serious about hiring.
+Unnecessary meetings and interviews can make the process tedious and make hiring managers look like they’re not serious about hiring.
 This will encourage people to look for opportunities elsewhere.

 Secondly, a drawn-out recruitment process reflects badly on your company.
-This may reflect on how your corporate culture is perceived, and potential candidates may think their career potential will be stifled by a slow-moving organisation, and they may decide to withdraw from the process.
+It may affect how your corporate culture is perceived, and potential candidates may think their career potential will be stifled by a slow-moving organisation, and they may decide to withdraw from the process.

-There are many reasons for a slow recruitment process which include fear of a bad hire, low-quality candidates and slow interview processes; however, by working with the right recruitment partners, you can streamline and optimise these.
+There are many reasons for a slow recruitment process, including fear of a bad hire, low-quality candidates, and slow interview processes; however, by working with the right recruitment partners, you can streamline and optimise these.

 Don’t ruin your employer brand by offering a bad candidate experience - Commit to moving forward as soon as you feel you have found the right candidate but make sure you have backups!